nlohmann/json/README.md

 to the files you want to use JSON objects.
 That's it.
 Do not forget to set the necessary switches to enable C++11 (e.g., `-std=c++11` for GCC and Clang).

+You can further use file [`develop/json_fwd.hpp`](https://github.com/nlohmann/json/blob/develop/develop/json_fwd.hpp) for forward-declarations.

+### Package Managers

 :beer: If you are using OS X and [Homebrew](http://brew.sh), just type `brew tap nlohmann/json` and `brew install nlohmann_json` and you're set.
 If you want the bleeding edge rather than the latest release, use `brew install nlohmann_json --HEAD`.

-If you are using the [Meson Build System](http://mesonbuild.com), then you can wrap this repo as a subproject.
+If you are using the [Meson Build System](http://mesonbuild.com), then you can wrap this repository as a subproject.

 If you are using [Conan](https://www.conan.io/) to manage your dependencies, merely add `jsonformoderncpp/x.y.z@vthiery/stable` to your `conanfile.py`'s requires, where `x.y.z` is the release version you want to use.
 Please file issues [here](https://github.com/vthiery/conan-jsonformoderncpp/issues) if you experience problems with the packages.

 If you are using [hunter](https://github.com/ruslo/hunter/) on your project for external dependencies, then you can use the [nlohmann_json package](https://docs.hunter.sh/en/latest/packages/pkg/nlohmann_json.html).
 Please see the hunter project for any issues regarding the packaging.

+If you are using [Buckaroo](https://buckaroo.pm), you can install this library's module with `buckaroo install nlohmann/json`.
+Please file issues [here](https://github.com/LoopPerfect/buckaroo-recipes/issues/new?title=nlohmann/nlohmann/json).

 If you are using [vcpkg](https://github.com/Microsoft/vcpkg/) on your project for external dependencies, then you can use the [nlohmann-json package](https://github.com/Microsoft/vcpkg/tree/master/ports/nlohmann-json).
 Please see the vcpkg project for any issues regarding the packaging.